ETH-DISCO/advx-bench/docs/0-model-selection.md

 - https://github.com/IDEA-Research/Grounded-Segment-Anything?tab=readme-ov-file
 - https://huggingface.co/docs/transformers/main/en/model_doc/grounding-dino
 - particularly relevant as SAM2 just came out
+- not on leaderboard but very popular
 - ✅ installation:
     - https://github.com/NielsRogge/Transformers-Tutorials/blob/master/Grounding%20DINO/GroundingDINO_with_Segment_Anything.ipynb

 detr @ 2022:

 - same model as above
+- not on leaderboard but very popular
 - ❌ zero shot, doesn't need any textual prompts and finds all labels in the image - but only works with COCO classes